Like any professional business, especially of the entrepreneur variety, bloggers have a lot of things that they need to help grow their business.

 If you take a lot of product photos or do staging at all, having a great photo background and props is so awesome.
 Everyone I know loves the vinyl photography backdrops from Swanky Prints on Etsy.

-There is also Courtney Slazinik, of Click it up a Notch‘s ebook “The Unexpected Everyday” that will help you get to know your DSLR and shooting in manual mode, especially to capture great pictures of your kids and family.
+There is also Courtney Slazinik of Click it up a Notch that will help you get to know your DSLR and shooting in manual mode, especially to capture great pictures of your kids and family.

 Photo and Video Editing Software

 Bloggers can greatly benefit from owning Adobe Photoshop, Adobe Lightroom, and Adobe Premiere (what I use to edit video) or other photo editing and video editing software for their computer.
-Even a simple subscription to PicMonkey is cool though.
+Even a simple subscription to PicMonkey is cool though (and what I use to edit and create graphics 95% of the time).

 7 Blog Tech and Office Gift Ideas for Bloggers